Lorenzo Bandini

+During the 1967 Monaco Grand Prix, Bandini was fatally injured when his Ferrari 312 overturned and caught fire.
+The Lorenzo Bandini Trophy was established in memorial of Bandini, honouring individuals and teams for achievements in Formula One since 1992.

+Early life

-Bandini was born in Barce in Cyrenaica, Libya, which was then an Italian colony.
-The family returned to Italy in 1939 and resided near Florence.
+Bandini was born in Barce in Cyrenaica, Libya, then an Italian colony.
+The family returned to Italy in 1939 and moved near Florence.
 His father died when he was 15.
 Bandini left home and found a job as an apprentice mechanic in the Freddi workshop in Milan.

+Racing career

-He made his way into auto racing from competing on motorcycles.
+Bandini made his way into auto racing from competing on motorcycles.
 He started racing cars in 1957 in a borrowed Fiat 1100.
 Goliardo Freddi, acknowledging Bandini's talent, decided to support him.
 Bandini would later marry Freddi's daughter, Margherita, in 1963, and remained involved with the family's garage in Milan.

 He achieved a first class victory at the Mille Miglia, in a Lancia Appia Zagato, in 1958, and a class win the same year in the 500cc Berkeley in the 12-hour race at Monza.
-He then raced in Formula Junior until 1961.
-Bandini purchased a Volpini Formula Junior car and placed third in his first race in Sicily.
+He then purchased a Volpini Formula Junior car and placed third in his first race in Sicily.
 In 1959 and 1960 he drove a Formula Junior Stanguellini.
 In 1960 he placed fourth in the Formula Junior World Championship.

-In 1961 Bandini and fellow Italian driver Giancarlo Baghetti were both in contention for a seat at Ferrari.
+In 1961 Bandini and fellow Italian driver Giancarlo Baghetti were both in contention for a Formula One seat at Scuderia Ferrari.
 Ferrari opted for Baghetti, and Bandini went to drive for Guglielmo "Mimmo" Dei's Scuderia Centro Sud.
 At a non-championship race, he finished third at Pau.
 Bandini drove his first world championship race at Spa later in 1961.
 He retired with engine failure.
 During the winter of 1961-1962 he drove in the Tasman races in Australia and New Zealand.

 In 1962 Bandini was hired by Ferrari for the 1962 and 1963 seasons, and moved to Maranello, near the team's headquarters.
 His debut in a works Ferrari at the Monaco Grand Prix, finishing third.